tarikcosovic/GitHero/Commands.md

 git push -u origin master --tags : Pushes to origin repo from master branch, --tags sends all the tags we have to remote repo

+An upstream branch is a remote branch that is tracked by a local branch using git push in an branch without an upstream remote branch will prompt the user to enter an upstream branch then we can use git push

 *Git SSH
 ssh-keygen -t rsa -C "tarikcosovic@gmail.com" : Generates a private ssh key in current directory